blogwebpl/isValidImei/README.md

 ## Installation and Usage

-Install the function with `npm install isValidImei`
+Install the function with `npm install isvalidimei`

 #### No ES6